-Absolute Performance Standard - Definition
+Absolute Performance Standard - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.